MaximumOctopus/LEDMatrixStudio/README.md

-The C++ Builder rewrite has almost reached its first major milestone: a public beta release.
-I'm hoping to have this uploaded on the 9th or 10th of December.
+The first public beta of the C++ rewrite is now available in the \portable folder.

 If you would like to beta test the new version then **please** email me :)